annafellars/annablog/_posts/2024-09-30-fantasy-football-real-statistics.md

 ##### Helpful Resources

-[ffopportunity](https://ffopportunity.ffverse.com/index.html) - the R package I used in this post [ffanalytics](https://fantasyfootballanalytics.net/2016/06/ffanalytics-r-package-fantasy-football-data-analysis.html) - another R package for downloading data
+[ffopportunity](https://ffopportunity.ffverse.com/index.html) - the R package I used in this post

+[ffanalytics](https://fantasyfootballanalytics.net/2016/06/ffanalytics-r-package-fantasy-football-data-analysis.html) - another R package for downloading data

-[Air Yards](https://airyards.com/wopr.html) - a cool website that looks at Air Yard Metrics [Advanced Stats](https://www.youtube.com/watch?v=I5C7ZGA6KSA) - a youtube video of some unique stats to look at for fantasy football
+[Air Yards](https://airyards.com/wopr.html) - a cool website that looks at Air Yard Metrics

+[Advanced Stats](https://www.youtube.com/watch?v=I5C7ZGA6KSA) - a youtube video of some unique stats to look at for fantasy football

+[Player Stats](https://www.fantasypros.com/nfl/advanced-stats-qb.php?week=4&range=week) - a great website for looking at the most updated stats by player